Stairways And Platforms: Aluminium vs Steel Comparison

 Budgets, compliance and the suitability of products are all aspects that contribute towards the choice of systems that you install on your buildings.

 Unfortunately, many times the price of supply plays the most important part in the decision journey.
 Is that the key factor that should influence your selection?

 Aluminium Vs Steel - Cost

 1. Material Costs

 As with the manufacture of any product, the cost of raw materials has a direct impact on the price of the finished item.
-With COVID-19 adding even more volatility into the equation, the price of aluminium and steel is continually fluctuating with many factors such as global supply and demand, fuel and shipping costs, and labour shortages creating the highest raw material costs industry has ever seen.
+With ongoing market volatility, the price of aluminium and steel is continually fluctuating with many factors such as global supply and demand, fuel and shipping costs, and labour shortages creating the highest raw material costs industry has ever seen.

-In the manufacture of metal Stairs, Platforms, Elevated & Suspended Walkways and Crossovers typically alumnium or steel are the preferred options.
+In the manufacture of metal Stairs, Platforms, Elevated & Suspended Walkways and Crossovers typically aluminium or steel are the preferred options.
 Stainless steel, although highly corrosive resistant and strong, is very expensive compared to both steel and aluminium so is rarely chosen in industrial applications such as these, being considered far too costly.

 When comparing the production costs of aluminium versus steel, aluminium does almost always cost more, simply because of higher raw material pricing.

 However, as you will see, this slight difference in material costs is actually a very small factor when it comes to choosing to fabricate stairways and platforms in either aluminium or steel.

 2. Labour/Installation/Time Costs